Rosuav/TF2BuffBot/DrZed.md

 * sm_drzed_heal_freq_flyer: Every time you heal up, your maximum health is increased by this much.
 Not recommended in classic modes (casual/compet), but can work well in (eg) Arms Race.
+* sm_drzed_heal_cooldown: If you have an abundance of money and a lack of health, you could heal-spam while under fire and be indestructible.
+To prevent this, healing has a short cooldown.

 ### Health gating